rushuifang/Evaluate-teacher-performance/README.md

 * Total number of students in each course is different.
 * Rank can be duplicate if multiple students have the same grade.
 * Total number of students attending monthly exams varies.
-* Results should be represented in excel format and attached to the same file.
+* Results should be represented in excel format and attached to the same finals.xlsx file.